 Started in 1928, Cook’s Pest Control has grown from a small business with one full-time employee and a handful of accounts to one of the nation’s largest pest control companies with 1,600 full-time employees and more than 300,000 customers.

 Cook’s began in 1928 by John L. Cook in Decatur, Alabama, as North Alabama Termite Control.
 The termite control industry was just beginning and had no trade magazines or specialized equipment.
 Tools had to be adapted for use in the developing industry.
 Providing protection from “little white ants,” later known as termites, was the focus of John Cook’s business.
 He was a pioneer in the industry, and as the years progressed, his conviction deepened as he saw a definite need for protecting residential and commercial buildings.

 Architectural training had instilled within him an attention to detail that was beneficial in growing a pest control business.
-Under his leadership, Cook’s grew from one full-time employee and only a few accounts to become the fifth largest pest control company in the United States.
+Under his leadership, Cook’s grew from one full-time employee and only a few accounts, to become the eighth largest pest control company in the United States.

 John Cook and his wife Jo have stressed basic themes in building Cook’s Pest Control, including honesty, courtesy, respect, and customer satisfaction.
 Their philosophy of providing quality service and a good place to work has been the foundation of the company.

 - John R. Cook Sr. became President at the death of his father in 1950.

 - To provide for the continuation of the Company, he stepped down as President in 1995, but retained his position as Chairman of the Board.
 In 2004 he became Chairman-Emeritus and Jo Cook became Secretary-Treasurer-Emeritus.